play-with-docker/play-with-docker.github.io/_posts/2017-06-26-orchestration-hol.markdown

 A swarm comprises one or more *Manager Nodes* and one or more *Worker Nodes*.
 The manager nodes maintain the state of swarm and schedule application containers.
 The worker nodes run the application containers.
 As of Docker 1.12, no external backend, or 3rd party components, are required for a fully functioning swarm - everything is built-in!

 In this part of the demo you will use all three of the nodes in your lab. __node1__ will be the Swarm manager, while __node2__ and __node3__ will be worker nodes.
-Swarm mode supports a highly available redundant manager nodes, but for the purposes of this lab you will only deploy a single manager node.
+Swarm mode supports highly available redundant manager nodes, but for the purposes of this lab you will only deploy a single manager node.

 ## Step 2.1 - Create a Manager node